How to Become a Therapist in Texas

 3. Complete post-graduate supervision hours

-After graduating from your master’s program, you’ll be required to acquire directed, post-graduate experience in professional counseling under supervision in a work setting.
+After graduating from your master’s program, you’ll need to acquire directed, post-graduate experience in professional counseling under supervision in a work setting.
 Texas LPC applicants must complete at least 3,000 hours of supervision, with at least 1,500 hours of client contact under the direction of an approved supervisor.
-This process typically takes 18 –24 months to complete.
+This process typically takes 18–24 months to complete.

 4. Pass the licensing exam